LXSMNSYC/elebend-js/README.md

 To define a text node, you can use ```Elebend.text(string)```.

 Calling any Elebend function automatically appends to its Elebend callee (given that the function is called in an Elebend callback).

+If the given body/attr is a callback, that callback receives a single parameter, context, which points to the parent node.

 ## Build